 Casera Le Rotte (TV)

-On top of a hill from which you can enjoy one of the most beautiful views on Pian del Cansiglio, Le Rotte is a charming farmhouse dating back to the 17th century.
-Located in the heart of the Cansiglio forest, once part of the Serenissima Republic of Venice and important strategic hub for the supply of wood for the powerful naval fleet of the capital of Veneto, the Casera served a base for the traditional summer pasture.
-From May to September, herders used to get their flocks out of the stables to get up to the mountains to enjoy the grazing rights that Venice had accorded them.
+On top of a hill from which you can enjoy one of the most beautiful views of the Pian del Cansiglio, Le Rotte is an ancient 17th century dairy that preserves all the charm of its past intact.
+Founded in the heart of the “Forest of the Doges“, part of the Serenissima Republic of Venice and a very important strategic hub for the supply of the precious wood for the naval power of the lagoon, the dairy served as a summer base for the mountain pastures.
+In the period from May to September, the shepherds used to bring their flocks out of the stables to go to “mount” and thus take advantage of the grazing rights that Venice had granted them.

-Used for this purpose until 1971, the Casera saw a period of abandonment and decline, until when, in the ’90s, it was taken over by its current owners, the Dell’Antonia family, who, with great love and respect for its history, managed to return it to the original beauty.
-Thanks to a conservative restoration, all the ancient features of the structure have been brought back to life and beautifully embellished with decorations typical of the mountain lodges.
-Today you can still admire the characteristic 17th-century fireplace where the milk was processed or, in the central hall, the typical slits of the “refrigerator” area where the milk cream was left to mature in wooden containers in order to produce butter.
+Used for this purpose until ’71, the dairy experienced a period of abandonment and decline, until, in the 90s, it was taken over by its current owners, the Dell’Antonia family, who, with love and great respect for its history, they have gradually managed to restore it to its original beauty.
+Thanks to a conservative restoration, all the ancient features of the structure have been brought to light, embellished with objects and decorations typical of mountain huts.
+Thanks to this admirable recovery, today you can admire the characteristic seventeenth-century “larìn” (fireplace) where the milk was processed or, in the central room, the slits typical of the “refrigeration” area where the milk was left to bring out the cream which was used to make butter.

-The cuisine is based on tasty and genuine mountain dishes: from the Cansiglio’s starters with deer meat carpaccio and raspberry sauce to the fabulous home-made pasta and dumplings.
-Do not miss the ancient recipes of the tradition, such as the pastìn (hamburger made of pork and beef meat) or the stewed deer with polenta.
-All the ingredients – meat, vegetables, spontaneous herbs and fruit – are mostly self-produced or cultivated in the nearby farms.
+The cuisine is based on tasty and genuine mountain dishes: from the cheese platters to the Cansiglio appetizer with venison carpaccio and raspberry sauce and from homemade dumplings up to the fabulous second courses of lamb of own production.
+Do not miss the traditional recipes, really delicious, such as pastìn (hamburger made with pork and beef) or venison stewed with polenta (not to forget the hay grappa).
+The ingredients, meat, vegetables, wild herbs and fruit, are mostly produced by the farm and grown in the surrounding land or local artisan farms.

 Casera Le Rotte